konstantine-garozashvili/veille-techno-backend/docs/SETUP.md

 - The uuid-ossp extension is created by database/init.sql; entities can use type: 'uuid' with default: () => "uuid_generate_v4()".
 - PowerShell note: use $env:VAR="value" and semicolons to chain; the CMD syntax set "VAR=value" && ... is not valid in PowerShell.
 - IPv6 addresses like http://[::1]:3000 in logs are normal; http://localhost:3000 works the same.
+- Swagger is exposed at /api and uses French texts for UI (title, description, auth description) while keeping code/logs in English to enforce language separation.

 ## Next steps (updated)

-- Add Swagger and OpenAPI config and expose Swagger UI at /api.
 - Add a /health/db endpoint that pings the database and returns an explicit status JSON.
 - Create a Dockerfile for the NestJS app and wire a nest service into docker-compose with dependencies on postgres and a proper healthcheck/wait strategy.
 - Scaffold domain modules and entities: Auth, Users, Lists, Cards; define relations and CRUD endpoints with validation and guards.